ItsSheisty/hello-world/README.md

 # hello-world
 First attempt at GitHub i guess.
-Well hopefully i get the hang of this although to be fair i do need to improve my typing speed
+Well hopefully i get the hang of this. although to be fair i do need to improve my typing speed.